 13. Faux Hawk with Burst Fade

-The burst fade faux hawk merges two trendy cuts into one dynamic statement.
+The burst fade faux hawk merges two trendy cuts into one dynamic statement and reflects the creative approach seen in modern skin fade haircuts for men.
 The sides are faded in a circular motion around the ears, creating a sunburst effect that naturally flows into the faux hawk’s peak.
-It’s a style full of attitude and creativity — bold enough for streetwear looks but clean enough for daily wear.

 Style the top using a volumizing spray to enhance height and separation.
 This cut particularly flatters round or oval faces, as the fade draws attention upward, elongating the facial shape.
 Maintain it with frequent visits to your barber to keep the burst effect precise and symmetrical.